-South Korea boasts of one of the fastest-growing tourism industries in Asia right now.
-While many are quick to credit the so-called “Korean wave” or the influx of Korean pop culture in neighboring countries and even to Europe and the US, it’s mostly because South Korea is a fascinating country.
-There is so much to see and so much to do, and all year-round it is a country in bloom.
+South Korea boasts one of the fastest-growing tourism industries in Asia right now.
+While many are quick to credit the so-called “Korean wave” or the influx of Korean pop culture in neighbouring countries and even to Europe and the US, it’s mostly because South Korea is a fascinating country.
+There is so much to see and so much to do, and all-year-round it is a country in bloom.

 Like the Japanese, Koreans have a deep regard for cherry blossoms and consider these ethereal pink-and-white blooms to be a representation of life’s fragility.
 They mark this deep regard with cherry blossom festivals all over the country.

 The biggest of these cherry blossom festivals are the Gunhangjae Festival in Jinhae District in the port city of Changwon in Gyeongsangnam-do.
 The festival is ten days long, and it usually starts in the first week of April.
 For those ten days, Jinhae becomes blanketed with cherry blossoms, from the centuries-old trees at the naval base and right beside the railroad at Gyeonghwa Station, to the canopies of flowers covering the Anmingogae Bridge.
 Evenings become especially romantic as these cherry blossom trees are lit up with lanterns at night.

 Another enchanting place to view cherry blossoms is in the Gaesimsa Temple in Seosan City in Chungcheongnam-do.
 Gaesimsa is located within the dense forests on Sangwangsan Mountain.
 The location is quite remote, and you have to hike up a curving path to get to the temple.
 The path is lined with cherry blossom trees, and they are simply magnificent in springtime.